roughdrafts-xyz/Linki/README.md

 # Subscribing to Wikis

+,
 There are likely wikis that you'd like to copy from consistently.
-This might be a copy of your wiki deployed to a server, or a wiki that covers a topic very related to your own.
+This might be a copy of your wiki deployed to a server or a wiki that covers a topic very related to your own.
 You can use `linki subscribe <url>` to do this.

-If you subscribe to the same url multiple times, it'll unsubscribe from the wiki and then subscribe again.
+If you subscribe to the same URL multiple times, you'll unsubscribe from the wiki and then subscribe again.
 This is a good way to change settings on a subscription.

 ## Reading your Subscriptions

-When you subscribe to a wiki, linki will show you to updates to wikis with `linki inbox`.
-If the same title has changed multiple times, it'll batch these changes together so that you only see the latest one.
-You can pick and choose which ones you'd like to copy over using the `linki copy` command.
+When you subscribe to a wiki, linki will show you updates to wikis with `linki inbox`.

-Just like `linki copy` you can subscribe to a whole wiki, a group in that wiki, or just an individual page.
-It'll subscribe accordingly.
-You can subscribe to the same wiki multiple times, using different urls.
-This is useful if you want different subscriptions to the same wiki to have different settings.

 ## Subscribing to Multiple Wikis

 You can subscribe to multiple wikis.
 You do this by using `linki subscribe` any number of times.
 If you aren't subscribed to the wiki already, it'll add it to your list of subscriptions.

-# Making your wiki public
+# Making your Wiki public

 `linki serve` will provide you with a ready-to-go web server that can display all your titles and articles.
 Your drafts will stay private, they're called drafts for a reason.
 It'll run up a web server with a basic wiki interface that displays your titles.
 You can use `linki serve --home=<title>` to set a title as a home page.
 If you do not, it will display a list of your ungrouped groups and titles.

 This also makes your wiki public for other linki installations to subscribe to!
 It'll also create an API to access your titles and articles.
-You can read more about the API options in the [API Documentation](#).
+You can read more about the API options in the [API Documentation](API.md).

 ## I don't want to have some of these features

 Use `linki serve --no-web` to only serve your API and Subscription access.
 You can also do `linki serve --no-api` to turn off the API.
-Similarly you can do `linki serve --no-subscribe`.
+Similarly, you can do `linki serve --no-subscribe`.
 You can do any mix of these, but if you do all three it might just be better not to serve in the first place.

-The linki Server comes with a basic search function, html displays of your articles, a history view of your titles, title lists, an API, and an endpoint for subscribers to update from.

 ## I don't want to host this on my personal computer